learnapollo/learnapollo/content/tutorial-react/react-03.md

 )(Pokedex)
 ```

-Remember to insert your own name into the `variables` object.

 ### Nested Queries

 Now that we saw query variables in action we can focus on displaying the pokemons of a given trainer.
 We will use the `PokemonPreview` component that you can find in `src/components/PokemonPreview.js` to display the individual pokemons: